SVIGHNESH/my-python-codes/README.md

-Here, are the progams that i got in college class to do in howwork
+Here, are the progams that i got in college class to do in homework